 Securing Social Media accounts is a priority both when you’re alive and in the afterlife.
 Safeguard your Social Media accounts through a Social Media Will to protect your data, and here’s how to do it:

 Making a plan for your social media accounts to protect your data might initially seem unimportant.
 But it is a good idea to think about your final wishes and how you can protect your data after you pass away.
 So think of these questions:

 - What should I do with my accounts?
 Do I want to delete my accounts or let them live on forever?

 - Should I download all my data or delete them?
 Where can I store them?

 - Who do I trust to ensure my data is safe?

-In your Social Media Will, leave instructions on what you want to do with the accounts as each site has different options to deal with the accounts after death.
-Mention the person who you would like to manage the accounts and your data.
+In your Social Media Will, leave instructions on what you want to do with the social media accounts, as each site has different options for taking care of the handles after death.
+Mention the person you want to manage the social media account and your data.